hci-a-if-its-2019/final-project-hooray-team/readme.md

 ## System's Bad UIs
 * Delete Alert is shown in green color
-* If there is unfulfilled requirement in fields, the system does not show which fields are error.
+* If there is unfulfilled requirement in fields, the system does not show which fields are error
-* Give abbreviation as a label in field (not clear), although the system provide tooltip
+* No mark for the required field and input box is available, but cannot be filled
-* If failed in login and auth, the system does not show / throw anything
+* Main menu tab is not consistent
-* Main menu tab is not consistent.
+* No message for success or fail action

 # Contextual Inquiry
 ## Instruction Script